Key Points

 The ACME protocol provides a consistent, reliable automation layer on top of certificate management processes.
 Organizations are using ACME in the following scenarios:

-- Securing public websites.
-One of the main reasons HTTPS has caught on so quickly is that the ACME protocol supported it by automating the process of providing free DV certificates.
-Meanwhile, web and API providers are using ACME to manage certificates automatically across massive groups of servers, load balancers, and microservers.
+- Secure public websites: The ACME protocol enables widespread HTTPS adoption by automating the issuance and renewal of free DV TLS certificates.
+Web and API providers use ACME to manage certificates at scale across large fleets of servers, load balancers, and microservices.

-- Running private CAs.
-The ACME protocol helps organizations automate short-lived certificates for internal web apps, microservices, VPN gateways, and reverse proxies.
-Admins can use ACME to improve security, especially when it comes to revoking certificates in a timely manner.
+- Operate private CAs: The ACME protocol automates the issuance of short-lived certificates for internal web applications, microservices, VPN gateways, and reverse proxies.
+Organizations use ACME to strengthen security posture and improve certificate lifecycle management, including timely revocation.

-- Standardization of certificates issuance and request.
-As we mentioned, the ACME protocol is defined by an open standard (RFC 8555) that ensures the same enrollment workflows will happen across different CAs and environments.
-Rather than relying on one-off custom integrations for each issuing system, you can treat ACME certificate management like an API-driven service.
+- Standardizes certificate issuance and enrollment workflows: The ACME protocol is defined by the open standard (RFC 8555) that ensures consistent certificate enrollment workflows across different CAs and environments.
+Organizations use a single, API-driven approach to manage certificates instead of relying on custom integrations for each issuing system.

 Why Use ACME Protocol Instead of Other Approaches?

-Of all the approaches to managing certificates, the ACME protocol offers a unique combination of openness, automation, and ecosystem support.
+Of all the approaches to certificate management, the ACME protocol offers a unique combination of openness, automation, and ecosystem support.
 Compare ACME to two other popular approaches:

-- Manual workflows based on ticketing systems and ad-hoc scripts.
-This approach can work at small scale, but it tends to break down as an organization adds services, environments, and domains.
+- Manual workflows based on ticketing systems and ad-hoc scripts: This approach can work at a small scale, but it tends to break down as an organization adds services, environments, and domains.
 By contrast, ACME-based workflows scale up seamlessly.

-For organizations that using DevOps and infrastructure as code, ACME aligns well with existing tooling.
+For organizations using DevOps and infrastructure as code (IaC), ACME aligns well with existing tooling.
 Teams can run ACME clients as part of configuration management, include it in container images, or integrate it into orchestration platforms to ensure certificate management follows the same automated, repeatable patterns as the rest of the infrastructure.

 ACME vs. SCEP

 Simple Certificate Enrollment Protocol (SCEP) is an open-source certificate management protocol for automating certificate issuance.
-SCEP enables devices to enroll for certificates using a URL and a shared secret for communication with a PKI, thus automating the manual process of information exchange that admins normally have to perform.
-Mobile device management (MDM) software uses SCEP to push a payload containing the URL and shared secret for managed devices.
+SCEP enables devices to enroll for certificates using a URL and a shared secret for communication with a PKI, automating the manual process of information exchange that admins normally have to perform.
+MDM software uses SCEP to push a payload containing the URL and shared secret for managed devices.

 Compared to older protocols such as SCEP, ACME was designed for modern web security and automation.
 ACME supports multiple challenge types, explicit error handling, and richer certificate profiles than SCEP.
 And because ACME now enjoys broad support across public CAs, browsers, web servers, and enterprise PKI platforms, you can use the same protocol for many different applications.